Waking Up with the House on Fire

-Waking Up with the House on Fire is the third album by the English new wave group Culture Club, released on 22 October 1984.
+Waking Up with the House on Fire is the third album by the English pop band Culture Club, released on 22 October 1984.
 The album peaked at number two on the UK Albums Chart, becoming the band's third top five album.

 Overview

 The first single, "The War Song", hit #2 in the UK and went Top 20 in the US in late 1984.
 While Waking Up with the House on Fire became the band's third consecutive Platinum seller in both the UK and the US, it was less successful than the group's previous album, Colour by Numbers (1983).
 It was certified gold or platinum in many countries, even earning Double Platinum status in Canada.